ltw-webdev-4/curriculum/install-more-developer-tools.md

     - label: "Be patient…"
       text: |
         The installation of Bundler will likely take a long time—wait it out before continuing.
+    after: |
+      **Bundler may confirm if you want to overwrite the previous version.** Type `y` and hit `Return`.
+It may ask you two different questions, you can answer “yes” to both of the questions.

 ---